dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR02.md

 Part II AutoLISP: Productivity through Programming

-Chapter 11: Quick Start for New AutoLISP Programmers
+0201——Chapter 11: Quick Start for New AutoLISP Programmers

-Chapter 12: Understanding AutoLISP
+0202——Chapter 12: Understanding AutoLISP

-Chapter 13: Calculating and Working with Values
+0203——Chapter 13: Calculating and Working with Values

-Chapter 14: Working with Lists
+0204——Chapter 14: Working with Lists

-Chapter 15: Requesting Input and Using Conditional and Looping Expressions
+0205——Chapter 15: Requesting Input and Using Conditional and Looping Expressions

-Chapter 16: Creating and Modifying Graphical Objects
+0206——Chapter 16: Creating and Modifying Graphical Objects

-Chapter 17: Creating and Modifying Nongraphical Objects
+0207——Chapter 17: Creating and Modifying Nongraphical Objects

-Chapter 18: Working with the Operating System and External Files
+0208——Chapter 18: Working with the Operating System and External Files

-Chapter 19: Catching and Handling Errors
+0209——Chapter 19: Catching and Handling Errors

-Chapter 20: Authoring, Managing, and Loading AutoLISP Programs
+0210——Chapter 20: Authoring, Managing, and Loading AutoLISP Programs

-Chapter 21: Using the Visual LISP Editor (Windows only)
+0211——Chapter 21: Using the Visual LISP Editor (Windows only)

-Chapter 22: Working with ActiveX/COM Libraries (Windows only)
+0212——Chapter 22: Working with ActiveX/COM Libraries (Windows only)

-Chapter 23: Implementing Dialog Boxes (Windows only)
+0213——Chapter 23: Implementing Dialog Boxes (Windows only)

 ## 0201.
 Quick Start for New AutoLISP Programmers